Residual Random Neural Networks: RRKN approach

 As in the case of RRNNs, the main mechanism of the residual approach is to iteratively subtract the predicted values $\hat{Y}$ from the target values $Y$, and then to re-apply the method again on the resulted residual:

-\begin{enumerate} \item Set the maximum number of iterations $T$, the residual limit $\varepsilon > 0$, the number $J$ of the samples in the random kernel, the regression parameter $\lambda \geq 0$, and the seed of the random number generator. \item Set the iteration index to $t=0$, and the initial residual $R(0)=Y$. \item Randomly select the block matrix $X_J(t)$ from $X$. \item Compute the kernel matrix: $\Phi(X,X_J(t))$. \item Solve the regression problem:
+\begin{enumerate} \item Set the maximum number of iterations $T$, the residual limit $\varepsilon > 0$, the number $J$ of the samples in the random kernel, the regression parameter $\lambda \geq 0$, and the seed of the random number generator. \item Set the iteration index to $t=0$, and the initial residual $R(0)=Y$. \item Randomly select the block matrix $X_J(t)$ from $X$. \item Compute the kernel matrix: $\Phi(X,X_J(t))$.
+Here we use a polynomial kernel with $\Phi(X,X_J(t))= \langle X,X_J(t)\rangle^{(k)}$, where $(k)$ means element-wise power.
+Best results were obtained for $k=5$. \item Solve the regression problem:

 \item Compute the residual: $R(t+1) = R(t) - \Phi(X,X_J(t))W_t$ \item If $\Vert R(t+1) \Vert < \varepsilon$ or $t+1 > T$ then set $T^*\leftarrow t$ and stop, \\ otherwise set $t\leftarrow t+1$ and go to 3. \item Return $W_J(t)$ for $t=0,1,...,T^*$. \end{enumerate}